-Answer: Body composition is the body’s relative amount of fat to fat-free mass.
+Body composition is the body’s relative amount of fat to fat-free mass.
 Those with optimal body composition are typically healthier, move more easily and efficiently, and in general, feel better than those with less-than-ideal body composition.
-Achieving a more optimal body composition goes a long way toward improving your quality of life and overall wellness.
+If you can achieve a better body composition goes a long way toward improving your quality of life and overall wellness.

 Body composition is divided into two separate types of mass: fat-free mass -- which is comprised of all of the body’s non-fat tissues -- and body fat.
 Fat-free mass includes bone, water, muscle, and tissues.
 Body fat is literally fat located within the body.
 Some fat is necessary for overall health; it helps protect internal organs, provides energy and regulates hormones that perform various functions in body regulation.
 However, when someone is overweight or obese, they have an excessive accumulation of body fat.

 Body fat includes essential fats, such as lipids, and nonessential body fats; these fats make up around five percent of total body weight for men, and up to 12 percent for women.
 Nonessential fat is found mainly within fat cells and adipose tissue, below the skin and surrounding major organs.
 The amount of nonessential fat stored in the body is variable among individuals on factors such as age, gender, and diet.
 Excess nonessential fat can normally be attributed to consuming more food energy than what is burned through metabolic functions and activity.